tai29092002/irak4-screening/README.md

-# 📦 IRAK4 screening
+# IRAK4 screening
 ```
-⬆️ (Replace above with your app's name)
+⬆️
 ```

-Description of the app ...
+This application is designed to predict potent IRAK4 inhibitors

 ## Demo App